 For example, an apartment complex owner accuses a Hilo dog walker of allowing a canine to destroy a flower bed, causing several hundred dollars worth of damage.
 General liability coverage could help the dog walker pay for the property damage.

 Cleaning businesses and contractors can add optional tools and equipment insurance to their Hawaii general liability policy.
 This coverage can help replace important business gear that is lost, stolen or damaged.

 State law requires most businesses with employees to carry Hawaii workers’ comp insurance.
 This kind of coverage can help cover costs associated with job-related injuries, such as medical bills, rehabilitation fees and lost wages.

 For instance, an employee of a Maui event planning firm sprains a wrist while staging a conference at the Lahaina Civic Center and requires several doctor visits.
 Medical professionals recommend that the employee take two weeks off work to recover from the injury.

-Workers’ comp insurance helps the injured employee cover medical bills and pays some lost wages while he or she is unable to report to the job.
+Workers’ comp insurance could help pay for the injured employee’s medical bills and cover a portion of lost wages while they’re unable to report to work.